Mumias: History

 The town is capital of the Luhya kingdom of Wanga.
 King Nabongo Mumia, who came to power in 1880, was the last sovereign king of Wanga.
 He was succeeded by his son Shitawa who ruled after his death in 1949 till the late seventies.
 He then was succeeded by Mumia II who is currently in power.
 His role remains largely non executive, but the royal family draws taxes from the trade that goes on in the county council of Mumias, which is to date still regarded as the seat of power.
 This includes taxes from the Mumias Sugar Company.
 The family still owns the land in the county although bits and pieces have been sold off to private developers.
 The entire Royal Family is still very closely linked to the choices of political leaders in the region as well as to their royal ties of the Abashitsetse clan.
 Each family has its own meetings (families keep the family tree with major families arising from the last sovereign Wanga government, with the brothers of King Mumia forming the Patriarchal Heads of the family).
 Mumias has a noticeable Muslim community, unique in western Kenya.
 It derives from trade links between Wanga state and coastal Kenya.

 The town with two sub counties Mumias East and Mumias West in the larger county of Kakamega, is home to various Evangelical, Pentecostal and traditional Christian denominations.

 The town was known as Lureko until it was renamed Mumias.

 The Nabongo Cultural Centre in Matungu showcasing the Wanga Kingdom was opened in the outskirts of Mumias in 2008, near the traditional homestead of Wanga kings (Nabongos).

 Religion

 The town has two major religions, Christianity and Muslims although most other religions are found here.
-There are very many churches is the town and surrounding areas.
+There are very many churches in the town and surrounding areas.

 The area of Lukoye has a mosque called "Sheikh Khalifa Mosque", which was built in 1991 with Kuwaiti assistance.
 Other mosques have since been set up such as the one in Ekero area.